Anzeige

 Calculate Uplift

 Calculator for the uplift of a helium-filled balloon or other things lighter than air.
 The mass is the total mass of the device which should take off.
 Air density at normal conditions is about 1.2 kilograms per cubic meter.
+The higher you go, the less dense the air becomes.
+At 5500 meters it is half as high, but only very special balloons can reach this height.
 If helium is used as a lifting gas, then this has at equal conditions a density of 0.18 kilograms per cubic meter.

 The calculation is done assuming that the volume of the weight is negligible compared to the volume of the balloon.